kstad21/cogs199/COVID/README.md

 - (???)
 Exposed neighbors can't expose someone else if they are not infected (knowingly or unknowingly).
 #### R_S-E_P: `4.83`
 - The transtion rate from susceptible to exposed induced by presymptomatic neighbors
-- See table S7; 0.55*0.385*365/16
+- See table S7; The ratio of transmission of unascertained to ascertained cases is 0.55 and the transmission rate of ascertained cases is 0.385.
+There are an estimated 16 contacts per day.
+To get the transmission rate, we perform $0.55*0.385*365/16$
 #### R_S-E_I: `8.78`
 - The transition rate from susceptible to exposed induced by ascertained infectious neighbors
-- See table S7; 0.385*365/16
+- See table S7; The transmission rate of ascertained cases is 0.385.
+There are an estimated 16 contacts per day.
+To get the transmission rate, we perform $0.385*365/16$.
 #### R_S-E_A: `4.83`
 - The transition rate from susceptible to exposed induced by unascertained neighbors
-- See table S7; 0.55*0.385*365/16
+- See table S7; We perform the same calculation as we did for R_S-E_P, as unascertained neighbors infect others because they are presymptomatic. (???)
 #### R_E-P: `125.86`
 - The transition rate from exposed to presymptomatic
 - See table S7 for Timing of Covid Pandemic Pekar et al.; The latent period in days of the virus is estimated to be 2.9.
 In years (the unit of time for this simulation) the period is $2.9 / 365$, and its reciprocal is $365/2.9=125.86$.
 #### R_P-A: `134.89`
 - The transition rate from presymptomatic to unascertained
-- See table S7; (1-0.15)*365/2.3
+- See table S7; The presymptomatic period in days is 2.3 and the rate of unascertainment is $1 - 0.15$.
+To find the transition rate we perform $(1-0.15) * 365 / 2.3$.
 #### R_P-I: `23.80`
 - The transition rate from presymptomatic to ascertained infectious
-- See table S7; 0.15*365/2.3
+- See table S7; The presymptomatic period in days is 2.3 and the ascertainment rate is 0.15.
+To find the transition rate we perform $0.15 * 365 / 2.3$.
 #### R_A-R: `125.86`
 - The transition rate from unascertained to removed
-- See table S7; 365/2.9 is the reciprocal of the expected time for arrival to move from an unascertained case to either being removed or recovered.
+- See table S7; $365/2.9$ is the reciprocal of the expected time for arrival to move from an unascertained case to either being removed or recovered.
 #### R_I-H: `17.38`
 - The transition rate from ascertained infectious to hospitalized
 - See table S7.
-The expected arrival time of hospitalization is 21 days / 365 days (1 year), and since transition rates are in terms of the reciprocal of expected arival, we use 365/21.
+The expected arrival time of hospitalization is 21 days / 365 days (1 year), and since transition rates are in terms of the reciprocal of expected arival, we use $365/21$.
 #### R_I-R: `125.86`
 - The transition rate from ascertained infectious to removed
-- See table S7; 365/2.9 is the reciprocal of the expected time for arrival to either be removed or recovered.
+- See table S7; $365/2.9$ is the reciprocal of the expected time for arrival to either be removed or recovered.
 #### R_H-R: `12.17`
 - The transition rate from hospitalized to removed
-- See table S7; 365/30 is the reciprocal of the expected time for someone in the hospital to either be removed or recovered.
+- See table S7; $365/30$ is the reciprocal of the expected time for someone in the hospital to either be removed or recovered.
 ___

 ## Sample Times: